-NY Post Spreads DEA Disinfo Regarding Kratom
+NY Post Spreads DEA Disinformation Regarding Kratom

 — Paul Kemp (@healthseeker) April 7, 2017

-In addition to false claims regarding the percentage of people who experienced withdrawal symptoms from kratom, and false claims regarding deaths attributable to kratom, the NY Post they report an “anonymous source” who experienced serious withdrawal from kratom involving vomiting.
+In addition to false claims regarding the percentage of people who experienced withdrawal symptoms from kratom and false claims regarding deaths attributable to kratom, the NY Post reported an “anonymous source” who experienced serious withdrawal from kratom involving vomiting.
 Multiple studies have confirmed that kratom doesn’t cause physical dependence and withdrawal symptoms are mild and comparable to caffeine withdrawal.

 Johns Hopkins doctor examined 8 -factor analysis finding no deaths proven to be due to #kratomhttps://t.co/Ikw6rkmIOr #pain #opioidcrisis